Robert Nicholson is the founder and president of the ED Treatment Information Center, a resource for living with erectile dysfunction.

 In practice, FDA rules have little effect.
 Supplement makers have learned how to skirt around the law by making vague statements, and in many cases make false claims.
 The great majority of health claims made for herbal products are simply not substantiated in any way.

 As an example, the ED Treatment Information Center examined the claims for over a dozen herbal ingredients that are promoted as curing or treating erectile dysfunction .
 Based on clinical research, not a single one of the ingredients has been shown to have a significant impact on erectile dysfunction... and many are known to have serious side effects that are not disclosed on the product packaging.

 Quality control among herbal supplement companies is incredibly bad.

-A 2013 study found the half the herbal products tested did not contain the ingredients listed on the label .
-Another study found that over two-thirds of the products tested had substituted other plant species for the plants listed on the label, and a third of products also contained other fillers or contaminants .
+A 2013 study found that half the herbal products tested did not contain the ingredients listed on the label .
+Another study found that over two-thirds of the products tested had substituted other plant species for the plants listed on the label, and a third of the products also contained other fillers or contaminants .